 Also, make sure to plan for any special needs, such as access and functional needs populations or other individuals who may need assistance to evacuate safely.
 Even if your company doesn’t have any employees with lifelong access and functional needs, it’s crucial to plan for anyone who is temporarily on crutches or in a wheelchair.
 For these employees, getting to one of the places of shelter will often be a better course of action than trying to leave the building.

-Training and Exercise
+Active Shooter Training and Exercise

 Size and scope

 There are many different types of active shooter drills that can prepare your employees for these scenarios, such as lockdown and tactical drills.
 Company size, employee type, and business location are all factors to consider when choosing a specific type of active shooter drill.
-Despite the controversy surrounding active shooter drills, most experts can agree that training your employees in some form or fashion is essential to protecting their safety.
-Oftentimes, the simplest way is the most effective way.
-Many companies provide their employees with comprehensive training through informational videos and pamphlets, rather than performing active shooter drills.
+Despite the controversy surrounding active shooter drills, most experts agree that training your employees in some form or fashion is essential to protecting their safety.
+Often, the simplest way is the most effective way.
+Many companies provide their employees with comprehensive training through informational videos and pamphlets rather than performing active shooter drills.
 This simple method ensures that employees are prepared and knowledgeable about what actions to take in an active shooter scenario.

 First aid training

-The most common human response to disaster scenarios is to either run, hide, or fight.
+The most commonly recommended strategy during an active shooter event is Run, Hide, or Fight.
 Intuitively, our first instinct is to run away from the face of danger, and this is normally the best option during an active shooter event.
-Using predefined evacuation routes and strategies, employees should get as far away as possible.
+Using predefined escape routes and strategies, employees should get as far away as possible.
 When exiting the scene of an active shooter event, they should keep their hands above their heads, and if they encounter law enforcement or other first responders, give them descriptions and directions toward the shooter.

-If running is not possible, the next best option is to hide in a secure location.
-Outlined shelter locations should be the first place one goes, but if they are too far away, employees should find the nearest concealed spot and hide.
-Locking the door, barricading with heavy items, and keeping quiet are all crucial components of this approach.
+If running is not possible, the next best option is to find a hiding place in a secure location.
+Designated shelter locations should be the first place to go, but if they are too far away, employees should find the nearest concealed spot and hide out.
+Locking doors, barricading entrances with heavy items, and keeping quiet are all crucial components of this approach.
 If all else fails, and the shooter poses an imminent danger to an individual or group, employees should take action and attempt to incapacitate the assailant.
 While this is a last resort scenario, employees should know to use common office equipment or any other type of weapon that can help them gain time to escape to safety.

 The person(s) in charge of the emergency communication system should train on the systems they have in place.
 By preparing beforehand, you can have an idea of how long it takes to send alerts and what capabilities are necessary in case of an emergency scenario.
-Create pre-populated templates in order to ensure that messages can be sent out as quickly and efficiently as possible.
+Create pre-populated templates to ensure that messages can be sent out as quickly and efficiently as possible.
 Additionally, you should test that all your employees are actually receiving notifications on the available channels.

 If your company relies on a hardwired alarm system, you should rehearse actually setting off the alarm and planning how to do so if the route is blocked.
 Conduct routine checks to ensure that batteries are still working and everyone in the workplace can hear the alarm.

-In addition, an Emergency Operation Plan should be in place to address damage recovery, reopening of business, and relief funding.
+In addition, an emergency operation plan should be in place to address damage recovery, reopening of business, and relief funding.
 With this plan in place, you will have a set procedure to handle disaster scenarios, simplifying the process.